NielsKlaver/Portfolio/README.md

 # Portfolio

-This public repo contains my Portfolio with Data Science and Data Analysis projects I have done for hobby and self learning purposes.
+This public repo contains my portfolio with Data Science and Data Analysis projects I have done for hobby and self learning purposes.

 I completed several courses on different platforms which can be found in this folder:  [Certificates](https://github.com/NielsKlaver/Portfolio/tree/master/Certificates)